Settings

 - API Key

 🔒 Security: These credentials are encrypted.
-Only admins with the proper permissions can access or modify them.
+Only admins with proper permissions can access or modify them.

 How to configure